AlGaN/AlN heterostructures: an emerging platform for nonlinear integrated photonics: Results

 We mount the chips on a custom-made temperature-controlled stage to test the temperature tunability of the TE and TM modes resonance frequencies in the range of 20-30 $^\circ$C. Fig. \ref{fig:ring}(c) depicts the shift of a resonant peak of the TE mode (coupling gap=100nm) for different temperatures.
 In the investigated temperature range, the central frequency of the resonance changes linearly with temperature.
-The corresponding temperature coefficients are 5.7 and 6.2 GHz/K for TE and TM modes.
-These coefficients correspond to a thermo-optic coefficient for AlGaN, which is comparable to the previously reported values for AlN (2.94$\times$ 10$^{-5}$ K$^{-1}$) and GaN (7.01 $\times$ 10$^{-5}$ K$^{-1}$) \cite{Watanabe2008} at 785 nm and 300K.
-We also determine the anisotropic refractive indices of the AlN and AlGaN layers by analyzing the FSRs of rings with different widths and etch depths, as explained in the supplementary material.
-The thermo-optic coefficient and effective index results for TM and TE modes are summarized in Table \ref{tab:parameters}.
+The corresponding temperature coefficients are 5.7 and 6.2 GHz/K for TE and TM modes, respectively.
+These coefficients correspond to a thermo-optic coefficient of 2.9 $\times$ 10$^{-5}$ K$^{-1}$ and 3.6 $\times$ 10$^{-5}$ K$^{-1}$for TE and TM polarizations in the \mbox{AlGaN} waveguide, which is comparable to the previously reported values for AlN (2.94$\times$ 10$^{-5}$ K$^{-1}$) and GaN (7.01 $\times$ 10$^{-5}$ K$^{-1}$) \cite{Watanabe2008} at 785 nm and 300K.

-\section{Directional Couplers}
+\subsection{Directional Couplers}